 The theory/working principle of the technique could be explained in more detail. i.e. the magnitude of current blockade is only affected by the particles diameter?
 How about other physical properties of the particles?

+We have added text regarding the assessment of the zeta-potential of particles based on the blockade duration.

 Minor Concerns: